newrelic-experimental/tsm-enablement-workshops/otel-collector-demo/Activity-1.md

-2. Add an OTLP exporter block to the `exporters:` section of [customconfig.yml](customconfig.yml) Be sure to add the correct OTLP endpoint value.
-Note that we chose to name our exporter "newrelic".
+2. Add an OTLP exporter block to the `exporters:` section of [customconfig.yml](customconfig.yml) Be sure to set the correct OTLP endpoint value.
+Note that we chose to name our exporter "newrelic" and we have removed the placeholder "nop" exporter

 ```
 exporters: